-So, this can be written as minus i and then now you apply the gradient operator just from this equation 3 let us call that as equation 4.
-So, we apply the same thing.
-So, del del x is nothing, but say something like a gradient vector and this gradient is written as x cap dot you know the gradient of w at r i.
+So, del del x is nothing, but say something like a gradient vector and this gradient is written as x cap dot the gradient of w at r i.
 Now this we already know from 3 and that can be expanded now since we have a x cap here you can write it as x cap as well.
-So, this is equal to dx by d square and so on okay.
+So, this is equal to d x by d square and so on ok.
+So, that is exactly what we have done now this is no longer a vector this quantity because you have dotted with a x cap direction and this x cap comes because we have taken a p x it will be p y will get a y cap here.
+So, what we land up with is an operator and then this d x over d square and these the Vanier functions at the or the difference between the Vanier functions at the consecutive or the nearest neighbor sites.